quixio/quix-streams/docs/connect.md

     var client = new Quix.Sdk.Streaming.QuixStreamingClient("your_token");
     ```

-Using the streaming client is another way to talk with a broker.
+Using the streaming client is another way to communicate with a broker.
 It
 is a Kafka specific client implementation that requires some
 explicit configuration but allows you to connect to any Kafka
 cluster even outside Quix platform.
 It involves the following steps: